CarolinaYo/js-password-gen-cy/README.md

 ## INRODUCTION

-Using JavaScript, this application will generate a password for user.
+Using JavaScript, this application generates a password for user.
 The application will run in the browser prompting a series of user's input and generate a password that satisfy user's selected criteria.

 ## REQUIREMENT